 9 in 10 Indian recruiters plan new or replacement hiring in next 6 months

-Around nine in 10 recruiters in India are expecting either new or replacement hiring to happen over the next six months, as the white-collar job market is expected to witness optimistic hiring sentiments during the first half of this year, a report showed on Thursday.
+New Delhi: Around nine in 10 recruiters in India are expecting either new or replacement hiring to happen over the next six months, as the...

 New Delhi: Around nine in 10 recruiters in India are expecting either new or replacement hiring to happen over the next six months, as the white-collar job market is expected to witness optimistic hiring sentiments during the first half of this year, a report showed on Thursday.